 - Molecular taxonomy, via DNA sequencing of the 16 genes for similarity rank and blast comparisons with ribosomal sequence databases for certain hit marine microorganisms

 Aphios has developed proprietary fermentation techniques that mimic the natural saline marine environment in order to enhance isolation of bioactive compounds and allow large-scale manufacture of new anti-infective drugs.

 The microorganisms (bacteria, actinomycetes, yeasts, and fungi) are first fermented in at least four different media designed to maximize the diversity of secondary metabolites being generated.

 Marine Research Collaborators

-Research leading to this unique marine microorganism library, saline fermentation and fractionation technologies was partially funded by an Advanced Technology Program grant from the National Institute of Standards and Testing, Department of Commerce.
+The research leading to this unique marine microorganism library, saline fermentation and fractionation technologies were partially funded by an Advanced Technology Program grant from the National Institute of Standards and Testing, Department of Commerce.